dafny-lang/dafny/docs/HowToFAQ/Errors-Compiler.md

 However, a body-less iterator is an unchecked assumption (even if it is ghost).
 Consequently, like body-less functions and loops, dafny will not compile a program containing an iterator without a body.
-Furthermore, if the iterator is non-ghost, it cannot be executed if it does not have a body.
+Furthermore, if the iterator is non-ghost, it cannot be compiled if it does not have a body.

 ## **Error: since fields are initialized arbitrarily, constructor-less classes are forbidden by the --enforce-determinism option** {#c_constructorless_class_forbidden}